gdoshi2/gaurav_econ/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hello!
 I’m an incoming Assistant Professor in the [School of Economics](https://econ.gatech.edu/) at Georgia Institute of Technology.
-My research interests are in Energy and Environmental Economics, and Industrial Organization.
-My current work assesses the impact of energy policies on fossil fuel firm behavior, incentives to technology adoption in the renewable sector, and the transition to renewable energy in the US.
+My research interests are in energy and environmental economics, and industrial organization.
+My current work assesses the impacts of energy policy on fossil fuel firm behavior, incentives to technology adoption in the renewable sector, and the transition to renewable energy in the US.

 I hold a PhD in [Applied Economics](https://aae.wisc.edu/) from the University of Wisconsin-Madison, and B.S. & M.S.  in [Economics](https://iitk.ac.in/eco/) from the Indian Institute of Technology Kanpur.